Park Cho-a: 2020present: Return and Great M

 After a three-year hiatus from the entertainment industry, it was announced on August 6, 2020, that Choa had recorded a new song for the soundtrack of the KBS2 drama Men Are Men.
 Officials confirmed her participation after viewers heard the song on the August 3 broadcast of the show, and speculated that the singer sounded similar to Choa.
 According to an entertainment industry official on August 21, 2020, Choa has moved to Great M Entertainment, a new agency founded by Kim Young-sun, who was a founding member and managing director of FNC Entertainment.

 In March 2022, it was announced that Choa was preparing to release a single titled "Yesterday" on April 9, 2022.
+In July 2022, Choa was announced as a main host of the "Your Literacy+".

+On November 28, 2023, Choa was announced as one of the cast members of "Diva Sisters", which is a variety show featuring five singers who get together to talk candidly about the entertainment industry and their careers.
+Other cast members include Chae Ri-na, Lee Ji-hye, Ivy, and Narsha.